-Answering this question during a job interview requires more than knowing why you are unique as an individual.
+Answering the question "What makes you unique" or "Tell us what makes you unique" during a job interview requires more than knowing why you are unique as an individual.
 Yes, the true scientific answer is made up of two main components: your biology and the very specific set of experiences that have affected you throughout your existence up to this point.
 However, potential employers are unlikely to be interested in your 23andme results or in hearing the elevator pitch for your Dungeons & Dragons podcast.
 It is obvious that while momentarily interesting, trivia items such as these would have no lasting impact and would be weak in the context at hand.
 And yet, if we are caught off guard, these are the types of responses that may come to mind.
 So how should one deliver an answer that has the desired effect?
 Further, what exactly is the desired effect?

 The first step is to recognize that for a question like this and for interviewing in general, significant preparation is required to hit the figurative ball out of the park.
 You are already taking an important step by taking the time to read this article and pick out suggestions and ideas that may be useful to you.
 The difficult part, though, will be making use of these suggestions.
 Do not let anyone convince you that you are “overpreparing” – there is no such thing.
 Though it may not be possible to know every question you will be asked, working hard to refine the language of your talking points around the evidence at your disposal so as to convey yourself in the most honest-but-flattering light will pay off no matter what you are asked.